Franklinliu/SpCon-Artifact/README.md

 Role#5:{'setRetirementManager', 'setMarketplaceManager', 'setSpawningManager', 'setGeneManager', 'unpause', 'setTokenURIAffixes', 'setGeneScientist', 'setMarketplace', 'pause', 'setSpawner'}
 ```

-Definitely, spcon can be used to detect permission bug of any real world smart contracts.
+SpCon can be used to detect permission bug on any smart contract deployed on-chain.
-You can do it like this.
+The command to use is the following:

 ```bash
 docker run --rm liuyedocker/spcon-artifact spcon --eth_address 0xF5b0A3eFB8e8E4c201e2A935F110eAaF3FFEcb8d --generation 500 --mode 2
 ```
 Note that a smart contract may have strong connection with others deployed on Ethereum.
 For a complicated smart contract application, it is not easy to perform successful testing because the testing environment cannot fully simulate the atual blockchain environment.

 ### API Documentation
-We made a code API document of SpCon using pDoc tool and it is available at [API.md](./API.md).
+We made an API documentation for SpCon available at [API.md](./API.md).
-The reader can feel free to reuse, modify, and redistribute the tool for your need.
+The reader may feel free to reuse, modify, and redistribute the tool following the license agreement.

 ### More
-If you would like to use SpCon, please cite our ISSTA2022 paper.
+If you would like to use SpCon in your research, please cite our ISSTA2022 paper.

 ```
 @inproceedings{Liu2022FPB,
   author = {Liu, Ye and Li, Yi and Lin, Shang-Wei and Artho, Cyrille},